Notes on the Geography of The United Kingdom: London 4: Albertopolis

-The prince's intentions were not universally admired, and Gladstone opposed the whole project.
-The Victorians loved their memorials, however, and the queen was determined to remember her late husband.
-Here, crossing the Kensington Gardens and on our way to the Royal Albert Hall, we pass this obelisk to John Hanning Speke.
 It reads: "In memory of Speke.
 Victoria Nyanza and the Nile 1864."
-That was the year he shot himself, presumably accidentally.
+That was the year Speke shot himself, presumably accidentally.
 Two years later, this stone went up.
 No need for Speke's Christian name; no need to explain the significance of Lake Victoria or the source of the Nile.
 Those who would appreciate the monument already knew.

-Nearby is one of three castings of Physical Energy, by George Frederick Watts.
+Also in the Gardens, this is one of three castings of Physical Energy, by George Frederick Watts.
 Created in 1902, the figure in Watts' own words was "a symbol of that restless physical impulse to seek the still unachieved in the domain of material things."
-Another of the castings is at the Rhodes Memorial in Capetown, and the third is said to survive on the grounds of the national archives in Harare, after being removed from its original position at the High Court building in Lusaka.
+Another of the castings is at the Rhodes Memorial in Cape Town, and the third is said to survive on the grounds of the national archives in Harare, after being removed from its original position at the High Court building in Lusaka.
 Is the statue a fair symbol of Britain at its imperial zenith?

 Here, perhaps, is a better or at least more conventional one.
 Pevsner writes: "This 'memorial of our Blameless prince' (Builder, 1863, p.
 361) is the epitome in many ways of High Victorian ideals and High Victorian style, rich, solid, a little pompous, a little vulgar, but full of faith and self-confidence" (3:489).
 The designer was George Gilbert Scott, the Victorian master of the Gothic.
 He stated that the Albert Memorial expressed his "highest and most enthusiastic efforts."
 (See Scott's Personal and Professional Recollections, p.
 269.)
 Among his contemporaries, opinions varied.
 Pevsner quotes M.D.
 Conway writing in 1882 that the memorial is "beyond question the finest monumental structure in Europe."
 Another critic dismissed it as "an uncomfortable feat of engineering."
 Early proposals included a monolithic obelisk 150 feet high--the Washington Monument is over 500--but Scott wanted a monument that honored the prince's religious faith.
 "This I effected," he wrote, "by adding to its apex, as is believed to have been done by the Egyptians, a capping of metal, that capping assuming the form of a large and magnificent cross" (Recollections, p.
 262).
 In addition, he wrote, the monument was "the realization in an actual edifice, of the architectural designs furnished by the metal-work shrines of the middle ages.
 Those exquisite productions of the goldsmith and the jeweller profess in nearly every instance to be models of architectural structures, yet no such structures exist, nor, so far as we know, ever did exist...
 They are architecture as elaborated by the mind and the hand of the jeweller; an exquisite phantasy realized only to the small scale of a model.
 My notion, whether good or bad, was for once to realize this jeweller's architecture in a structure of full size, and this has furnished the key-note of my design and of its execution" (p.
 263-4).
 He added, "The greatest fault in the design, in my own opinion, is that the fléche is too high" (p.
 268).

 John Henry Foley was the sculptor of Prince Albert.
-The statue was painted black after pollution had destroyed the originally gilding.
+The statue for a time was painted black after pollution had destroyed the originally gilding.
 It has since been regilt.

 The larger figures above the frieze personify Commerce (on the left, by T. Thorneycroft), and Engineering (on the right, by J. Lawlor).
 Below: a passel of architects.